misterclarity/misterclarity/exampleSite/content/english/blog/self-love-principles.md

 11. Consistently having delicious and balanced meals is a form of self-love.

-> _"_The preparation of good food is merely another expression of art_."_ Dione Lucas
+> _"_The preparation of good food is merely another expression of art_..."_ Dione Lucas